wjdwogud24/diagMutAnalysis/README.md

 ## Description

-`diagMutAnalysis` is an R package that takes data formats curated same as the ICGC DCC open database.
+`diagMutAnalysis` is an R package that takes data formats curated same as the ICGC DCC database open somatic .tsv files.
 By taking their excellently curated browser and using it as a motif for a R package.
 The aim of the package is to re-create the ICGC database analysis in a user friendly R package and also analyze different aspects they have not handled \[Zhang J et al.\].The package provides a function on analyzing somatic mutation sample donors by producing values such as the proportion and frequency of all gene mutations that has had an effect.
 Another function creates plots not existing in the ICGC database as a different perspective to the data.
 Providing information on frequency and types of cds mutations, and mutation consequence types in a bar plot and pie chart of respective order.
-To find information on how the data used in the functions should be formatted refer to the vignettes.
-Developed on
+To find information on how the data used in the functions should be formatted refer to the vignettes.Developed on
 `R version 4.1.0 (2021-05-18)`,`platform x86_64-w64-mingw32`, and
 `Running under: Windows`.